alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 3. A "cleansed" model to hold the results of the "clean and normalise the events" in part 2 of the requirements
 4. A "reference" model to hold the reference data for users and episodes (as DBT seeds)
 5. An "analytics" model to support the SQL analysis questions in part 3 of the requirements.
-6. A "questions" model to hold the SQL queries for the analysis questions.

 ### Raw Model (Bronze)
 The raw model will consist of one table for the raw event data.